2gis/k8s-handle/README.md

        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-# Using with CI/CD tools
+# Usage with CI/CD tools
 If you using Gitlab CI, TeamCity or something else, you can use docker runner/agent, script will slightly different:
 ```bash
 $ k8s-handle deploy -s staging